Javran/Thinking-dumps/pcph-learn/src/Ch09/NOTES.md

 * Keep in mind that functions like `mask` or `uninterruptibleMask` are primitives.
   We can use higher-level combinators like `modifyMVar_` or `modifyMVar` to take care of these issues for us.

+(TODO) Things are getting more involved and I need time to understand.
+For now I'll skip rest of this chapter and take some fresh air from next chapter.